mbittu000/proxy-server/README.md

 # Go Proxy Server with Ad Blocking

-This project is a **custom HTTP(S) proxy server built in Go**.
-It forwards requests from clients (such as your phone) to the internet while optionally **blocking popular online ad networks** to reduce ads and improve privacy.
+A simple custom HTTP(S) proxy server built in Go that forwards requests and blocks popular ad networks to reduce ads and improve privacy.

 ## Features

 - Supports both HTTP and HTTPS proxy tunneling
-- Blocks top 15 popular ad networks by domain
+- Blocks the top 15 popular ad network domains
-- Efficient bidirectional TCP data forwarding using `io.Copy`
+- Efficient bidirectional TCP forwarding using `io.Copy`
-- Lightweight and portable
+- Lightweight and easy to run

 ## Getting Started

 ### Prerequisites

 - Go 1.20+ installed
-- Basic knowledge of Go and networking

 ### Running the Server

-1. Clone this repository
-2. Build the proxy server:
+1. Build the proxy server:
 ```
 go build -o proxyserver main.go
 ```
-3. Run the server (listens on port 8080 by default):
+2. Run the server (defaults to listening on port 8080):
 ```
 ./proxyserver
 ```

-### Configuring Your Phone or Device
+### Configure Your Device

-- Connect your phone to the same WiFi network as the computer running the proxy
+- Connect the device to the same network as the proxy server
-- Set the proxy server IP to your computer's local IP (e.g., `192.168.0.101`) and port `8080`
+- Set the proxy IP to the server IP (e.g., `192.168.0.101`) and port `8080`
-- On Android or iOS, configure the WiFi proxy settings manually
+- Configure manual proxy settings on your device's WiFi

 ## Ad Blocking

-The proxy blocks the following popular ad network domains by default:
+This proxy blocks the following ad domains:
 ```
 doubleclick.net
 googlesyndication.com